Sharifa Akeel

 Sharifa Mangatong Areef Mohammad Omar Akeel or Sharifa Akeel (born July 24, 1997) is a Filipino model who was crowned Miss Asia Pacific International 2018.
 Previously, she was crowned Mutya ng Pilipinas 2018.

+She is the second wife of Maguindanao del Sur Representative Esmael Mangudadatu.
 In the 2022 and 2025 elections, she ran for governor of Sultan Kudarat, losing both times to Pax Ali Mangudadatu.

 Early life

-Akeel was born in Lebak, Sultan Kudarat.
-She has a mixed blood of Qatari and Filipino (who belongs to the Maguindanao ethnic group).
+Akeel was born in Lebak, Sultan Kudarat on July 24, 1997.
+She has a mixed blood of Qatari and Iranian from her paternal side and Maguindanao Filipino on her maternal side.
 She holds a degree of Bachelor in Elementary Education from the Notre Dame of Salaman College, where she also played softball, and formerly worked as Human Relations Officer at the Congressional office of the Province of Sultan Kudarat.

 Pageantry

 Mutya ng Pilipinas 2018

-Akeel was selected as one of the fifty candidates of the Mutya ng Pilipinas 2018.
-She was crowned as Mutya ng Pilipinas – Asia Pacific International 2018 on September 16 at 7:00 p.m. at SM Mall of Asia (MOA) Arena, Pasay and represented the country on Miss Asia Pacific International 2018.
+Akeel was selected as one of the fifty candidates of the Mutya ng Pilipinas 2018 held on September 16 at the SM Mall of Asia Arena in Pasay.
+She was crowned as Mutya ng Pilipinas – Asia Pacific International 2018 and represented the country on Miss Asia Pacific International 2018.